Chosker/chosker.github.io/_posts/2026-07-05-hidden-property-editor.md

 techs: [ue5, bp]
 style:
 color:
-description: Hidden Property Editor in UE5
+description: How to edit all Assets' hidden properties in UE5
 ---

 Sometimes when editing assets in UE5 some needed properties are not exposed.
 A glaring example is how the **Clear Color** property is exposed for _RenderTarget2D_ but not for _RenderTargetCube_ or _RenderTargetVolume_, defaulting to that very well known bright green that might show up when you least expect it.